Your bite, the alignment of your teeth and jaw, is important for many reasons.

-Causing strain on the jaw joints, neck, and head area caused from a misaligned bite can certainly cause frequent headaches.
+Causing strain on the jaw joints, neck, and head area due to a bite misalignment can certainly cause frequent headaches.
 An aligned jaw releases this strain and pressure, thus relieving headaches.

 Uneven wear of the teeth will be a result of an incorrect bite.

 Teeth that are not properly lined up are likely to slip and slide against one another when eating and speaking.
-The friction caused by this at unnatural angles can lead to uneven wear of the teeth over the course of time.
-With severely weared teeth comes difficulty in properly eating and results in a visually affected smile.
+The friction as a result of this at unnatural angles can lead to uneven wear of the teeth over time.
+With severely worn teeth comes difficulty in proper eating and results in a visually affected smile.